atanashristov/study-vue/nuxt-3-mastery/portfolio/content/blog/2018/yaml-basic-syntax.md

 These are notes on _basic YAML syntax_ which I took while studying Swagger.

-YAML is used by many systems and programing languages.
+YAML is used by many systems and programming languages.
 It is easy to write and understand and has simple format based on indentation.

 YAML stands for **Y**AML **A**in't **M**arkup **L**anguage, even though originally was created to be used for markup.